damianhakert/damianhakert.github.io/source/_posts/2015-05-22-gitlab-7-11-released.markdown

 **Improved UI for mobile** GitLab is now better viewable on mobile!

+**WIP your MRs!** If you add `WIP` to the title of a merge request, it will be protected from merging now.

 This release has more improvements, including security fixes, please check out [the Changelog](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CHANGELOG) to see the all named changes.

 ### Upgrade barometer